Activist shareholders pressing companies to disclose more of their political activity after Capitol attack

 “We believe that the events of January 6 add greater urgency to concerns and expectations regarding corporate political spending and lobbying transparency and practices,” the pension fund officials wrote.
 Fusco, the JPMorgan spokesman, declined to comment on the letter.

-Versions of the missive — organized by by the Service Employees International Union, the nation’s second-largest union, and Majority Action, a nonprofit that advocates on corporate governance issues — also went to BlackRock, Fidelity Investments, Vanguard Group, Bank of New York Mellon and State Street.
+Versions of the missive — organized by the Service Employees International Union, the nation’s second-largest union, and Majority Action, a nonprofit that advocates on corporate governance issues — also went to BlackRock, Fidelity Investments, Vanguard Group, Bank of New York Mellon and State Street.

 And at least one of the firms said it is taking heed.
 Last year, the pension fund officials noted, 48 shareholder proposals calling for greater disclosure of corporate political and lobbying activity gathered more than 20 percent support; Vanguard opposed all them.
 This year, Vanguard spokeswoman Alyssa Thornton said, “recent events in the U.S. political landscape have raised new questions about the potential risks associated with corporate political activity,” and the fund will take those into account in evaluating shareholder resolutions.